lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ## Example Use Cases Covered

-The purpose of the examples covered is to understand how to leverage child group vars especially with respect to deriving the expected behavior for variable merging.
+The purpose of the following examples is to understand how to leverage child group vars especially with respect to deriving the expected behavior for variable merging.

-The following examples/sections will explore common group prioritization use cases:
+The examples will explore common group prioritization use cases:

 * [Example 1: Test with child groups having same depth](./example1/README.md)